The Woman Who Vanished in Plain Sight - Some Vanishings Don’t Require Running Away.

 The last post was dated three months after Anika’s estimated time of death.

-Maya blinked.
 That couldn’t be right.

 “I am the woman in the window you never noticed.
 I am the silence in the hallway.
 I am the rent that pays itself.
 I am the ghost in your building.”

-People had shared it as a piece of urban poetry.
-No one realised it was real.
+People had shared it as urban poetry.

 Maya visited Anika’s former workplace — a small accounting firm in the CBD.
-The HR manager squinted at the name.

 The manager shrugged.
 “She was an ex-employee.
 We assumed she moved on.”